 Skype’s built-in recording

-Skype now features its own built-in recording function and though others may be more fully featured, it comes pre-bundled with the application, making it the easiest to get to grips with.
+Skype has its built-in recording function, and though others may be more fully-featured, it comes pre-bundled with the application, making it the easiest to get to grips with.

 Note that Skype is available on smart displays and smart speakers like Amazon Echo/Alexa — and you can even get more free minutes for using Skype on these devices.
 However, these smart devices do not allow you to record your Skype conversations at this time.
 If you want to record the audio or video of a conversation, you will need to have it on a computer.